aporeto-inc/gaia/doc/documentation.md

 ### NamespacePolicyInfo

-Returns the policy info of the specified namespace.
+(Deprecated) Returns the policy info of the specified namespace.

 #### Example